HengruiTianSJTU/LesionDiffusion/README.md

 This repository is for LesionDiffusion, a general, text-controllable lesion synthesis foundation model for 3D CT imaging.

 To do list:
--Inpainting pipeline.
+- Inpainting pipeline.
--Inpainting demos.
+- Inpainting demos.
--Pre-training & fine-tuning pipeline.
+- Pre-training & fine-tuning pipeline.